tonethar/IGME-330-Spring-2020/projects/project-3.md

       - You have the knowledge to write these yourself if you desire this sort of functionality in your project.

-2. You will save the last term searched by the user and other UI *state* in the browser's local storage - this was covered in IGME-230/235 here --> [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
+2. You will automatically save the last term searched by the user and other UI *state* in the browser's local storage - this was covered in IGME-230/235 here --> [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
     - this will also be true of the other controls on the page (&lt;select> tags, radio buttons, checkboxes etc)
     - we are going to test this capability by typing in a search term, selecting some checkboxes, doing a search, and then closing the browser window.
 When we re-open the window, the user's last search term must be visible, and the rest of the UI should be in the same *state*